 How to use Microsoft Teams for project management

-Now let’s delve deeper into use cases for project management in Microsoft Teams and some of the platform’s capabilities that can help you solve aforementioned challenges.
+Now let’s delve deeper into Microsoft Teams use cases for project management and some of the platform’s capabilities that can help you solve aforementioned challenges.

 Align your project team with all the parties involved